 Corey Lee Wrenn, PhD is an American sociologist specializing in animals and society, the animal rights movement, ecofeminism, and vegan studies.

 Dr. Wrenn is Lecturer in Sociology and co-director of the Centre for the Study of Social and Political Movements with the University of Kent in Canterbury, England in the School of Social Policy, Sociology and Social Research.
 She was previously a Lecturer of Sociology and Director of Gender Studies (2016-2018) with Monmouth University.
 She received her Ph.D. in Sociology with Colorado State University in 2016 and her M.S. in Sociology and B. A. in Political Science in 2008 and 2005 respectively from Virginia Tech.
 She was awarded Exemplary Diversity Scholar, 2016 by the University of Michigan’s National Center for Institutional Diversity.
-She served as council member with the American Sociological Association’s Animals & Society section (2013-2016) and was elected Chair in 2018, and is the co-founder of the International Association of Vegan Sociologists.
+She served as council member with the American Sociological Association’s Animals & Society section (2013-2016), was elected Chair in 2018, and is the co-founder of the International Association of Vegan Sociologists.

 Dr. Wrenn serves as Book Review Editor to Society & Animals and member of The Vegan Society’s Research Advisory Committee.
 She has contributed to the Human-Animal Studies Images and Cinema blogs for the Animals and Society Institute.
 She has been published in several peer-reviewed academic journals including the Journal of Gender Studies, Environmental Values, Feminist Media Studies, Disability & Society, Food, Culture & Society, and Society & Animals.
 In July 2013, she founded the Vegan Feminist Network, an academic-activist project engaging intersectional social justice praxis.
 She is the author of A Rational Approach to Animal Rights: Extensions in Abolitionist Theory (Palgrave MacMillan 2016), Piecemeal Protest: Animal Rights in the Age of Nonprofits (University of Michigan Press 2019), and Animals in Irish Society (SUNY Press 2021).